AP Seminar/English Teacher - Freelance Writer

 “Religious reasons” came in a close second.

-Parents are increasingly prioritizing the educational and moral values which private schools offer, and are becoming less concerned about any specific religious affiliation.
+Parents are increasingly prioritizing the educational and moral values which private and independent schools offer, and are becoming less concerned about any specific religious affiliation.

 According to projections, by the year 2025, 46 percent of all students will be white.
 The other 44 percent will be made up of a variety of other ethnicities.
 The gap is closing.
 America is becoming more diverse by the day.
 Your student population will obviously reflect this too.